Code-Institute-Submissions/ms1-the_rolls/README.md

 - The navigation links were tested to ensure that they work correctly on each page.
 - Checked that the logo brand links to the home page from each page.
 - Checked the navigation links work on smaller devices when the navbar collapses to a burger menu.
-- Checked the underline from the left works on each link on each page.
+- Checked the underline from the left works on each link on each page and doesnt extend beyond the writing itself.
 - Checked the current page relates to the correct link and that the applicable link appear slightly heavier than the other links.
 - Checked the navigation links stay to the right on both small and large devices.
 - Checked the header collapses to a burger menu at a point that allows the nav links to be accomodated comfortably before they collapse.
 - Checked that the burger menu icon appears to the right on the smallest devices.
 - Checked that the navigation links and logo have a font size that appears in proportion when viewed on large devices.
-- Checked the burger menu when pressed diplays the links and hides the links when pressed a second time.
+- Checked the burger menu, when pressed, diplays the links and hides the links when pressed a second time.
 - Checked the header appears the same size on all pages.
 - Checked that pressing tab logically brings you from left to right.

 #### Footer

 - Checked that only the correct 3 links appear on each page.